- Exquisite designer jewelry

 We’re a little disappointed about the shipping offered on orders below $10,000, but it’s acceptable.
 At least all orders are insured.
 If you buy for less than $700, make sure you order well in advance (the same for any holiday period).

 Vrai accepts returns up to 30 days after delivery for a full refund.
 That’s pretty standard but adequate to allow for a risk-free purchase.
 Loose diamonds only have a 14-day return period, but we would be surprised if many of Vrai’s customers buy loose stones.

 One bonus is that engraved items will also be refunded (minus the engraving fee), which is actually better than at most places.
 That is particularly important if you buy an engagement ring, which you will often want to have engraved.

-Of course, Vrai is still trailing Clean Origin’s generous 100 day-return period.
-Still, it is worth noting that during the holidays, Vrai, like James Allen and a few other sellers, extend their return period to early January.
+Of course, Vrai is still trailing Clean Origin’s generous 100-day-return periods.
+Still, it is worth noting that during the holidays, Vrai, like James Allen and a few other sellers, extended their return period to early January.

 One of the reasons why you pay more for Vrai diamonds and jewelry, besides their exquisite designs, is their dedication to sustainability.
 This includes using the first zero-emission lab-grown diamonds from their owner, Diamond Foundry.
 But it also means using recycled and recyclable packaging and recycled gold.

 This is very admirable and, in our view, justifies, at least partly, their sometimes higher prices.

 Our Vrai Review Verdict

 Throughout our Vrai review, we’ve been both very positively surprised and disappointed.
 Summing up our Vrai review verdict, and in particular, comparing Vrai with competitors, has proven challenging.